Assessing signal cross talk between extreme-mass-ratio inspirals and Galactic binaries in LISA data: Results

 \subsection{Galactic binaries confusion noise}

-The previous subsection suggests that the GB foreground is ``seen'' by our EMRI signal as a Gaussian noise component.
+Section~\ref{sec:unresolved_mcmc} suggests that the GB foreground is ``seen'' by our EMRI signal as a Gaussian noise component.
 In this subsection, we further confirm this statement by performing a stochastic search for the EMRI signal in data containing instrumental noise and the GB foreground (the unresolvable component of the Galactic population).
 This corresponds to the ``Stochastic'' run.

 We ran several MCMC chains with parallel tempering, seeded in different parts of the prior, as summarized in Section~\ref{sec:setups_experiments}.
 We do not claim that this is an exhaustive search or full exploration of the false-alarm probability for EMRI signals.
 This ``search'' is similar to what was done in the ``Resolvable GBs'' run, where we found false signals with $\rho \sim 40$.
 The highest matched-filtering SNR (false detection) observed in the ``Stochastic run'' is $\rho = 7.1$.
 The highest matched-filtering SNR from 20,000 random draws of points from the prior was $\rho = 1.8$.